justjam2013/homebridge-virtual-accessories/README.md

 }
 ```
 > [!NOTE]
-> The temperature value must be specified in the same temperature units (celsius or fahrenheit) as specified by the accessory's configuration.
+> The temperature value must be specified in the same temperature units (Celsius or Fahrenheit) as specified by the accessory's configuration.

 ## Creative Uses